Top-seeded Karolina Pliskova advances at Rogers Cup

 Pliskova came out strong to open the third set and Osaka called for a trainer at the changeover.
 She briefly stretched out on the hardcourt before the decision was made.

+The world's No. 50 player received treatment after the match and did not speak to reporters.

-Pliskova, meanwhile, will move on to play sixth-seeded Caroline Wozniacki of Denmark, who beat 10th-seeded Agnieszka Radwanska of Poland 6-3, 6-1.
+Pliskova, meanwhile, will move on to play sixth-seeded Caroline Wozniacki of Denmark, who defeated 10th-seeded Agnieszka Radwanska of Poland 6-3, 6-1.

-Caroline Garcia of France defeated American Catherine Bellis 6-4, 6-2 in the other early singles match.

-Later Thursday, second-seeded Simona Halep of Romania was to meet Barbora Strycova of the Czech Republic.
-Third-seeded German Angelique Kerber was to play American Sloane Stephens and Ekaterina Makarova of Russia was to face Lucie Safarova of the Czech Republic.
+Second-seeded Simona Halep of Romania needed only 59 minutes to breeze by Barbora Strycova of the Czech Republic 6-1, 6-0 while American Sloane Stephens upset third-seeded German Angelique Kerber 6-2, 6-2.

+Later Thursday, fifth-seeded Ukrainian Elina Svitolina defeated American Venus Williams 6-2, 6-1, and Spain's Garbine Muguruza beat Australian qualifier Ashleigh Barty 6-0, 3-6, 6-2.